akshaysravindran/akshaysravindran.github.io/_portfolio/portfolio-1.md

 # Outputs:
-Preejith S, Ravindran AS, Hajare R, Joseph J, and Sivaprakasam M. A wrist worn SpO2 monitor with custom finger probe for motion artifact removal.
+Preejith S, **Ravindran AS**, Hajare R, Joseph J, and Sivaprakasam M. A wrist worn SpO2 monitor with custom finger probe for motion artifact removal.
 2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) 2016:5777–80.
 DOI: 10.1109/EMBC.2016.7592040.